Famed Hollywood mountain lion captured after killing dog

 P-22 usually hunts deer and coyotes, but in November the National Park Service confirmed that the cougar attacked and killed a Chihuahua mix that was being walked in the narrow streets of the Hollywood Hills.

-P-22 also is suspected of attacking another Chihuahua in the Silver Lake neighborhood this month.
+The cougar also is suspected of attacking another Chihuahua in the Silver Lake neighborhood this month.

+P-22 was the face of the campaign to build a wildlife crossing over a Los Angeles-area freeway to give big cats, coyotes, deer and other wildlife a safe path to the nearby Santa Monica Mountains.

+J.P.
+Rose, policy director for the Center for Biological Diversity, said P-22’s distress in his old age “underscores the need to proactively protect mountain lions and other wildlife by reconnecting our landscape.”